*This post may contain affiliate links. This means we may make a commission if you purchase an item using one of our links*

 The most obvious reason why Mercury isn’t the hottest planet in our solar system is due to its lack of an atmosphere.
 Venus on the other hand has an extremely thick atmosphere which means that not only is it an extremely reflective planet (I’ll explain why in the next reason) but, it’s also capable of trapping heat within its atmosphere allowing it to increase the surface temperature of the planet further.

-However, because Venus’ atmosphere is so thick (roughly 100 times that of earth) the re-radiation process is literally hundreds of times harder as more heat is trapped within.
-This is further amplified by the fact Venus’ atmosphere has huge amounts of infrared absorbing gases like Carbon dioxide which is shrouded in thick reflective clouds.
+However, because Venus’ atmosphere is so thick (roughly 100 times that of earth) the re-radiation process is literally hundreds of times harder as a lot more heat is trapped within.
+This is further amplified by the fact Venus’ atmosphere has huge amounts of infrared absorbing gases like carbon dioxide which is shrouded in thick reflective clouds.

 When all of these factors are taken into. account, it does make sense why Venus is generally hotter.

 Reason 2 – It’s Absorption Rate Is Much Higher Than Venus

 Due to the lack of an atmosphere, the heat and light that travels from the Sun to Mercury cannot actually be trapped on the planet and is instead absorbed.
 This is known as a planets albedo.